MohmmedIshag/Induction-log-Resistivity-inversion/README.md

 Code 2 solves the non-linear least squares problem for model parameters using the Levenberg-Marquardt method.

-The codes specify the model's definitions.

-For a more detailed welcome, contact Mohmmed9850@gmail.com.
+More explanations are mentioned inside the code file.

+The user can run different codes separately or combine them for better parameter estimation.

+for any questions about the codes.
+You are welcome to contact me at mohmmed9850@gmail.com.

+    thank you